-- 1.3.1 The aim of Making Safeguarding Personal is to ensure that safeguarding is person-led and outcome-focused1.
-It engages the adult in a conversation about how best to respond to their safeguarding situation in a way that enhances involvement, choice and control; as well as improving their quality of life, wellbeing and safety.
+1.3.1 The aim of Making Safeguarding Personal is to ensure that safeguarding is person-led and outcome-focused1.
+It engages the adult in a conversation about how best to respond to their safeguarding situation in a way that enhances involvement, choice, and control; as well as improving their quality of life, wellbeing, and safety.
 It is an approach that sees people as experts in their own lives.
+In discharging their responsibilities, all partnerships undertake to:

+1 Making Safeguarding Personal Toolkit

-In discharging their responsibilities, signatories to this policy undertake to: - Work with adults (and their advocates or representatives if they lack capacity) at the beginning to identify the outcomes they want to achieve; - Review with the adult at the end of the safeguarding activity to what extent their desired outcomes have been achieved; - Develop a range of clear, well-defined and appropriate responses that focus on supporting the adult to meet their desired outcomes and reduce the risk of recurrence of abuse; - Record and review the outcomes in a way that can be used to inform practice and account to the relevant Safeguarding Adults Board.
+- Work with adults (and their advocates or representatives) at the beginning to identify the outcomes they want to achieve - Review with the adult at the end of the safeguarding activity to what extent their desired outcomes have been achieved - Develop a range of clear, well-defined, and appropriate responses that focus on supporting the adult to meet their desired outcomes and reduce the risk of recurrence of abuse - Record and review the outcomes in a way that can be used to inform practice and account to the relevant Safeguarding Adults Board or Partnership